btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 ### Network

-Unsharing the `net` [network namespace] allows for the process to have its own view of any network interface cards and routing tables.
+Unsharing the `net` [network namespace] allows for the process to have its own IPv4 and IPv6 stacks, network links, firewall rules and IP routing tables (among others.

 Let's look at the difference between sharing, or inheriting, the `net` namespace from the parent process and unsharing it.